 CBC Museum, Broadcasting heritage museum in downtown Toronto, Canada

-A collection started in the CBC promotion department during the 1960s and became an independent museum in 1994.
-The museum was established within the Canadian Broadcasting Centre, serving as an archive for the nation's broadcasting history.
+The collection began in the CBC promotion department during the 1960s and grew steadily over the following decades.
+It became a standalone museum in 1994 when it was established within the Canadian Broadcasting Centre.

 The space displays memorabilia from Canadian television productions and radio broadcasts that shaped the nation's media landscape.
 Walking through, you get a sense of how these programs became part of everyday life for Canadians across different generations.